sania-2912/Golhars/README.md

 # Golhars
-Golhars is an E-commerce website designed and developed to sell and commercialize my Painting Collection.
+Golhars is a personalized E-commerce platform designed and developed to showcase, promote, and sell my original handmade paintings.
+It represents the fusion of my artistic identity and technical skills, bringing together the vibrant world of visual art with modern web technology.

+This project is more than just an online store — it's a digital gallery, a creative brand, and a self-built platform for turning passion into purpose.
+Every feature is thoughtfully designed to reflect the uniqueness of handcrafted work and to provide a smooth, customizable experience for buyers.

 ## 🧭 Table of Contents